Coaster Enthusiasts of Canada

 The front four-fifths of the train has crested the lift and begun its descent down the first drop.

-The "Dipper" supposedly had an 18-metre drop and a top speed of 64 km/h.
+Early research shows that the "Dipper" supposedly had an 18-metre drop and a top speed of 64 km/h.
 This does not quite work out because an 18 metre drop should return a top speed of 68 km/h.
 Since a 64 km/h speed works out to be a drop of 16.1 metres, perhaps the 18-metre figure was the total height of the ride, not the drop height.
 On the other hand, the 4 kilometre per hour loss could be due to friction and wind resistance.
 However, the photo below shows that the first drop did not reach ground level, so the 18-metre figure may indeed be the total height.

 Giant Dipper